ngzm/hamcco/README.md

 ## How to buid and export hamcco application for production.

-Please run rake task like this.
+Please run "rake task" as follows.

 ```shell
 $ rake product
 ```

-Then, you can see "production" directory, where expoted hamcco's all production modules.
+Then, you can see "production" directory, where exported hamcco's all production modules.

 ## Deploy hamcco

 Please copy "production" directory to your server.

-Hamcco is required docker and docker-compose on your server.
+Note.
+Docker and docker-compose must be installed on your server.

 ## Build and execute hamcco application

-You can build hamcco's docker images with docker-compose.
+You can build docker images of hamcco using docker-compose.

 ```shell
 # docker-compose build
 ```

-Will make two docker images.
+It will make two docker images.
 One of those is a nginx, and the other is a hamcco's application image that contains unicorn and sinatra based on ruby image.

 Next, you can execute nginx and hamcco docker containers, like this.